asimaranov/NiceFT/README.md

-# Advanced Sample Hardhat Project
+# NiceFT

 This project contains simple implemenation of opensea-compatible ERC721, ERC1155 tokens.

-The project comes with a token contracst, test for those contracts, scripts that deploys those contracts and mint task implementations.
+The project comes with a token contracts, test for those contracts, scripts that deploys those contracts and mint task implementations.

 ## Contract addresses
 Rinkeby: